 If the sub-lexical scope reading is licensed simply by a reference to the causing event - whether in an eventive subject or in an event-denoting adjunct like a by-phrase, then sentences with an agentive subject and a by-phrase are expected to behave exactly like ones with an eventive subject.
-Reflecting the results of the first experiment, this means that those sentences should achieve higher acceptability scores, and the effect of intentionality should become smaller.
+Reflecting the results of the first experiment, this means that those sentences should achieve higher acceptability scores, and the effect of intentionality would become smaller.

-However, speakers are able to make a choice between (20a) and (20b) to describe the identical scenario given in (10).
-Indeed, intuitively, these sentences seem to highlight different aspects of the scene.
-If this is correct, then having an agent and a by-phrase does not have equivalent interpretive effects as having an eventive subject:
+However, considering for example that speakers make a choice between (20a) and (20b) to describe the identical scenario given in (10), it will be safe to assume that each of these sentences highlights different aspects of the scene, and thus having an agent and a by-phrase is not equivalent to having an eventive subject: